FMMT666/SyrSafeTechLogger/README.md

-    --status      : print the current status and settings of the Syr, then quit --profile     : print name and number of active profile, then quit --profile=n   : select and activate profile number n
+    --status      : print the current status and settings of the Syr, then quit --profile     : print name and number of active profile, then quit --profile=n   : select and activate profile number n --clearalarm  : clear the ongoing alarm and open the valve

 For running in the background, on any server or minicomputer (Odroid, Raspberry Pi, etc.), e.g.: